carloslme/ide-luis-ferrer/02-python-fundamentals/task-automation/README.md

 # Task Automation

-This session explains how to interact with your operating system in order to handle, and organize them using Python code.
+This session explains how to interact with your operating system to handle and organize them using Python code.

 A debug section is also included to learn how to improve debugging skills when programming.